 Bringing us finally to the highest resolution Mouse in town Zelotes 5500 DPI 7 Button gaming mouse for pro gamers.
 Its size makes it suitable for medium to large hands, it’s got a competitive gamer look and a pinky rest mostly delivering on its promises of built weight iron, feel comfortable, mobile and stability and it also has the nifty double click button.

 Next up on this is the niceEshop Wired Gaming Mouse.
-This is currently going for 10 dollars, this includes six buttons for superior productivity and efficiency and also includes a 6 felt high-strength braided fiber cable.
+This includes six buttons for superior productivity and efficiency and also includes a 6 felt high-strength braided fiber cable.
 It also has a DPI setting that is adjustable up to 2,000 DPI and this gaming mouse is ergonomically designed to fit snugly under your palm and it will give you the most comfortable gaming experience.

 So which one should you buy then?
 The Eagle Tech Wireless works pretty well and runs on standard double-a batteries if you don’t mind the extra weight and the expense associated with that.

 If you like a simpler Mouse the Letton S20 checks all the boxes for us this was my personal favorite of all the wired choices and if you’re looking for something a little more aggressive looking the red dragon is probably the most bang for your buck.
 Just keep in mind that with any of these choices you might not get the same kind of longevity that you might expect from a higher-end gaming mouse from a respectable brand.